tensorflow/tfx/docs/guide/modelval.md

 # The ModelValidator TFX Pipeline Component

-The ModelValidator FX Pipeline Component helps you validate your exported models, ensuring that they are "good enough" to be pushed to production.
+The ModelValidator TFX Pipeline Component helps you validate your exported models, ensuring that they are "good enough" to be pushed to production.

 ModelValidator compares new models against a baseline (such as the currently serving